kyesh/on-target-analysis-for-ynab/docs/archive/README.md

 # Archived Documentation

-This directory contains documentation for features, approaches, and implementation plans that were **considered but not implemented** in the final YNAB Off-Target Assignment Analysis application.
+This directory contains documentation for features, approaches, and implementation plans that were **considered but not implemented** in the final On Target Analysis for YNAB application.

 ## 📋 Archive Purpose